ambesh333/ambesh333/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [My Portfolio](https://ambesh-gaunker.vercel.app/)
 * ✉️  You can contact me at [ambeshgaunker@gmail.com](mailto:ambeshgaunker@gmail.com)
-* 🧠  I'm learning React Native , Nextjs , C#
+* 🧠  I'm learning React Native , Nextjs
 * 🤝  I'm open to collaborating on Projects

 ### Skills